Materials

 Web communications are the future.
 Every club should have some sort of web presence, a web page, a Facebook page, or some way for potential members to get information about your club.
 The only way for local clubs to grow is to attract new members, and in our world this means making information available on the Internet.

 If your club doesn't have any kind of web presence, the webmaster will be happy to create an informational page for you on this website.
-Just email webmaster@njsfwc.org.
+Just email webmaster@njsfwc.org or fill out the Web Page Information form listed below.

 GFWC Website Contest--Deadline March 15.